zhouchw5/interaction.github.io/README.md

 # Quick Winning_Chapter1_in London

 Almost one and a half months have passed since I landed in London.
 Study and working prospects have already become the theme before our settling down.
-Some transferable habits I gained from Huawei Technologies helped categorize my life, like quick winning and iterating, information management, etc.
+Some transferable habits I gained from Huawei Technologies helped categorize my life, like quick winning and iterating, information management, etc. In spite of the crowd schedule, I should spare some time to update my homepage because I love writing just like coding with time.
+Life's like a binary tree, keep growing and experiencing.

+Yours,
+Chuwei Zhou